andycall/RCRE/README.md

     + send value to this container
     + send value to parent container
     + send value to target container
+    + how to bypass react events into RCRE
 + Tasks
     + how to define tasks
     + how to assemble multi tasks